JayMat96/Test-Case-Draft/README.md

 Database Connection Requirements

 #### Component:
-The database used for the online mode of PLEX
+The database used for PLEX's "build mode"

 #### Test Game Designer:
 Jade